galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ![Phylogenetic tree of life based on sequenced genomes](./images/nmicrobiol201648-f1.jpg "A modern view of the tree of life based on sequenced genomes. {% cite PMID:27572647 %} reproduced under Creative Commons Attribution 4.0 International License"){:align="center", width="500"}

-Aside from fundamental understanding of biology, other strong motivators for inferring phylogenetic relationships include:
+Aside from gaining a fundamental understanding of biology, other reasons for inferring phylogenetic relationships include:

 - Designing vaccines, for example for SARS-CoV2 and influenza
 - Measuring phylogenetic diversity for guiding conservation efforts
-- Understanding coevolution: around 70% of emergent human diseases have come from other species
+- Understanding coevolution, for example around 70% of emergent human diseases have come from other species
-- Dating major evolutionary events, to study the effects of environmental change on different species.
+- Dating major evolutionary events to study the effects of environmental change on different species.

 > <comment-title>Gene trees, species trees reconcilitation problem</comment-title>
 > It's worth noting that getting the phylogeny from a set of genes -- what we often call a **gene tree** -- might *not* give us the phylogeny of the species that house those genes, *even if we get everything right!*